The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - 9.3.2.
 Point-of-Sale (POS) Rebates

-- 9.3.2.
-Controversies Over Rebates and Rebate Reform
+- 9.3.3.
+Controversies over Rebates and Rebate Reform

 - 9.4.
 How Prescription Reimbursement, Formulary Rebates, Consumer Copayments, and PBM Expenses Affect Plan Sponsor Costs